-The acquiring, collecting and owning of objects can enhance professional knowledge and judgment.
-However, the acquisition, maintenance and management of a personal collection by an employee can create an ethical question.
-Extreme discretion is required whenever an employee collects objects similar to those collected by the Museum.
-No employee may knowingly compete, with the Museum for the purchase of works of art that are, or may be, of interest to the Museum.
+The acquiring, collecting and owning of objects can enhance professional knowledge and judgement.
+However, the acquisition, maintenance and management of a personal collection by a Trustee/employee can create an ethical question.
+Extreme discretion is required whenever a Trustee/employee collects objects similar to those collected by the Museum.
+No Trustee/employee may knowingly compete, with the Museum for the purchase of works of art that are, or may be, of interest to the Museum.